 12 Angel Place, Sydney CBD

-Restaurant Leo is a venture from the melding of minds from the twin powerhouses behind Newtown’s former Oscillate Wildly and LuMi.
-Tucked down Angel Place’s cobbled laneway in the CBD, it draws inspiration from both of these heritages while managing to be something entirely new.
+Restaurant Leo is a venture from the melding of minds from the twin powerhouses behind Newtown’s former Oscillate Wildly and LuMi, and it's one of the best Italian restaurants in Sydney.

-Hyper-seasonal fare with Mediterranean leanings, it’s a slick wood-furnished endeavour that caters to the end of week-long lunch or knock-off-work Negroni, but pulls it all off with exceptional style and flair.
-Try the strozzapreti with pork ragu and broccolini or the spaghetti chitarra with pipis and bottarga.
+It’s a slick wood-furnished endeavour that caters to the end of week-long lunch or knock-off-work Negroni, but pulls it all off with exceptional style and flair.
+Try the strozzapreti with pork ragu and broccolini, or the spaghetti chitarra with pipis and bottarga.
 Book here.

 Bennelong